10Kft/10kft-api/sections/approvals.md

 | type | either "TimeEntry" or "ExpenseItem" |
 | updated_at | the "updated_at" time stamp of the time entry or expense item |

-"updated_at" is required to ensure that the time entry or expense item has not changed since the submitter or approver has viewed it.
+`updated_at` is required to ensure that the time entry or expense item has not changed since the submitter or approver has viewed it.
 For example, if an approver views a time entry of 4 hours and intends to approve that time, but meanwhile someone else updates the time entry to be 5 hours instead of 4, the approver might unintentionally approve a 5 hour time entry while believing they are approving a 4 hour time entry.
-For this reason, approvals will only be created or updated for approvables that have the correct "updated_at" value.
+For this reason, approvals will only be created or updated for approvables that have the correct `updated_at` value.

 Example